Introduction To Big Data In Gaming Industry

 Let’s start with some figures.
 Do you know that almost 2.5 billion people play video games across the world as per some reports?
-The global video game industry supposed to surpass $159 billion by 2020.
+The global video game industry is supposed to surpass $159 billion by 2020.
 In 2019, mobile games made up around 60% of the global gaming revenue.
+Big data in the gaming industry has its massive benefits.

 With the growth of gamers who play on connected devices like mobile phones (especially in developing countries) or multiplayer games, the data generated by the gaming industry has increased manifold.
 For example, the growth of games like Pubg and Fortnite has seen millions of young and older gamers (many of whom never played a video game before), with nothing more than a mobile phone, and an internet connection with a speed of few Mbps, play together.

-These games not only have in-game interactions between gamers, but also chat-options, and even voice-chat support.
+These games not only have in-game interactions between gamers, but also chat options, and even voice-chat support.
 Such functionalities, and interaction between gamers sitting at different ends of the globe.
 This generates Terabytes of data, which are then analyzed with the game manufacturers to roll out new features, both paid and free.
+Big data in the gaming industry has its massive benefits.

 Where Is The Data?